andrewt0301/hse-acos-course/docs/part2os/02_C/lecture.md

 ## Homework

+1. Write a program in C that inputs two integer values `x` and `y`, call function `swap` that takes the values as arguments and swaps them, prints the values after the swap.

 1. Write a program in C, which does the following:
    * inputs an integer value 'N';
    * allocates an array of 'N' integer elements;